-The Center's financial position remains strong at September 30, 2020, with total federal assets of \$11,923,859 and total federal liabilities of \$9,788,518.
-Net assets, which represent the Center's residual interest in the assets after deduction of liabilities, are \$2,135,341.
+The Center's financial position remains strong at September 30, 2021, with total federal assets of \$11,981,930 and total federal liabilities of \$10,102,442.
+Net assets, which represent the Center's residual interest in the assets after deduction of liabilities, are \$1,879,488.

-The Center received a \$2 million dollar increase in annual appropriation in FY 2020, this increase resulted in annual appropriations of \$14 million for FY 2020.
-The increase in annual appropriation funding was essential for the Center to make investments in infrastructure to include staff and fellows.
+The Center received a \$14 million dollar annual appropriation in FY 2021.
+The FY 2021 annual appropriation was equivalent to the FY 2020 annual appropriations of \$14 million.
 The uptick in annual appropriation funding in FY 2018 and FY 2019 resulted in an appropriation of \$12 million in each year and followed five years of flat funding without adjustment for inflation factors or staff cost-of-living mandates.
+The increased appropriations over the past several years have funded vital support for the Wilson Center to enhance capacity in the Fellowship Program, bolster Federal staffing, and to make upgrades to infrastructure and cybersecurity.